-Any regional risk financing solution should build on the national priorities of individual Asian countries and should aim to strengthen them.
+Any regional risk financing solution should build on and strengthen the national priorities of individual Asian countries.

 Figure 2 shows an initial assessment by World Bank staff of where countries are currently focusing their engagement in disaster risk financing and what their needs are.